A guide to patents

-In order to have patent protection, you must apply for and receive a patent.
-Since patent laws are national, you must obtain patent protection in each country in which you want protection.
+To have patent protection, you must apply for and receive a patent.
+Since patent laws are national, you must get patent protection in each country in which you want protection.

-4. What should be considered before filing a patent application?
+4. What should I consider before filing a patent application?

-Inform yourself as patent applications can be complex.
-Read A Guide to Patents.
+Inform yourself, as patent applications can be complex.

 Remain discreet about your invention or your knowledge and do not freely disseminate details.